-Does your quality system live up to GPP or GMP standards?
+Does your cannabis quality management system live up to GPP or GMP standards?

 GPP vs GMP for Cannabis Quality Assurance

 Recreational and medicinal cannabis is spreading through the US and Canada.
 This fantastic opportunity to expand cannabis businesses has producers, processors, packagers, and dispensaries wondering what quality assurance measures will need to be taken.
 It's important that you become a licensed cannabis producer to take advantage of this all.
 Canada's former Access to Cannabis for Medicinal Products Regulations (ACMPR) and current Cannabis Act Compliance (Cannabis Act, or Bill C-45) requires licensed producers to implement and adhere to Good Production Practices (GPP), but some producers are going a step further to voluntarily adhere to more stringent regulatory guidance in an effort to ensure they are producing the safest and most consistent cannabis possible.

 What is GPP?

 GPP stands for Good Production Practices.
 GPP has been the standard Canadian guidance that Licensed Producers (LPs) have followed.
 GMP, which stands for Good Manufacturing Processes, is another regulatory guidance that some producers are opting to institute.
 Regulatory bodies like the Food & Drug Administration, or Health Canada, adopt stringent standards for risk management - especially when it comes to health products or ingestibles.
 So what is the difference between GPP and GMP?

 GPP requires producers to have a structured quality system that has steps to check for adherence to quality standards at each step of the manufacturing process.
 This results in predictably higher product quality.
 While GPP is the standard for Canada, LPs in Europe more often are required to follow GMP guidelines which requires producers to control environmental variables along with quality checks throughout the manufacturing process.